 "Private and White label manufacturers are responsible for a huge amount of what we buy on the high street, Li & Fung, for example, supplies 40% of all clothing sold in the U.S, yet most people are unaware of their existence and so there is little public pressure on them.
 Not one of these companies publishes a list of their suppliers or vendors, nor do they publish any social and environmental sustainability reports," Somers concludes.

-Honesty and accountability is what Fashion Revolution is asking for from clothing companies, and they are urging us as consumers to ask for the same.
-The revolutionary thing about the #WhoMadeMyClothes campaign is that it is a single phrase which cuts to the root of the problem — asking who, from farmers to seamers, actually had a hand in making the clothes that just appear on the racks at the front of our favourite shops.
+Honesty and accountability is what Fashion Revolution is asking from clothing companies, and the organization is urging us as consumers to ask for the same.
+The revolutionary thing about the #WhoMadeMyClothes campaign is that it is a single phrase which cuts to the root of the problem — asking who, from farmers to seamers, actually had a hand in making the clothes that just appear on the racks at the front of our favorite shops.

 The true Fashion Revolution will come when ethical fashion is no longer a niche market.